mozerpol/NotesFromLearning/q_and_a/README.md

 end architecture;
 ```

-3. What are the different types of modeling in VHDL and when would you use each
+### 3. What are the different types of modeling in VHDL and when would you use each type?
-type?
 In VHDL, are two types of modeling:
-- Behavioral Modeling - used for higher-level description, algorithm
+- **Behavioral Modeling** - used for higher-level description, algorithm
 development, and simulation:
-a) It describes the functionality and behavior of the design at a higher level
+a) Describes the functionality and behavior of the design at a higher level of
-of abstraction.
+abstraction.
 b) It focuses on the algorithm or procedure rather than the specific hardware
 implementation.
 c) Behavioral models are often used for system-level modeling, algorithm
-development, simulation, and verification
+development, simulation, and verification.
 d) These models are more readable, making them easier to understand and modify.
-- Structural Modeling - used for detailed design, synthesis, and gate-level
+- **Structural Modeling** - used for detailed design, synthesis, and gate-level
 simulation:
-a) It describes the hardware implementation of the design using specific
+a) Describes the hardware implementation of the design using specific
 components and their interconnections.
 b) It involves representing the design as a network of interconnected
 components, such as gates, flip-flops, multiplexers, etc.